tinyko/ACMSIMC_TUT_tiny/README.md

 The numerical integration method is currently RK4, which is quite enough.
 DoPri54 will be included in future version (including stiffness detection and variable step numerical integration).

-## Introduction to Current Branches:
-- [IM] master: combination of other branches, kept in a developing status in which I feel good.
-- [IM] vvvf: the skeleton with induction motor simulation and VVVF control.
-- [IM] foc: field oriented control (direct/indirect) with basic sensorless control.
-- [IM] animate: test the feature of waveform (results) animation.
-- [PMSM] pmsm: id=0 control for interior permanent magnet synchronous motor.
-- [IM] vi_decouple: add voltage-current decoupling circuit for improved control performance during high speed reversal.
-- [IM] mras: model reference adaptive system based sensorless control (my 2017-Chen.Huang-Online paper).
-- [IM] \_femm: (This branch does not really belong here but I don't want to create a new repository for it...)
-It is about the design of the induction motor using free softwares as well as fitting the design to the equivalent circuit parameters for further control simulation.
-- [IM] saturation: include iron core saturation effect into the induction motor model simulation.
-- [Both] inverter_model: simple inverter modeling based on the paper 1996-Choi.Sul-Inverter.

 ## Visualization
 - The plots are made using package matplotlib.
     - In branch animate, I tested the feature of waveform animation with matplotlib.